Dining Out with Diabetes: Japanese Restaurants

 When eating at a hibachi restaurant ask for either rice or noodles – not both – so you can limit your carb intake, and limit the dipping sauces, which can contain carbs from sugar.
 To enjoy a lower fat meal ask for extra veggies with less protein, or save part of your meal for the next day.

-Many Japanese menus feature Bento box meals.
-These are single-portioned meals that consist of rice, meat or fish, and pickled or cooked vegetables served in a sectioned box-like plate.
+Many Japanese menus feature bento box meals.
+These are single-portioned meals that consist of rice, meat or fish, and pickled or cooked vegetables served in a sectioned box.
 This is a great option for people with diabetes who do not want to over-eat, but still want to enjoy a variety of foods.
-Traditionally Bento boxes were meals that were packed at home, but recently these creative Bento boxes have become a popular way for people to prepare healthy portion-controlled meals.
+In Japan, bento boxes are meals-to-go, either packed at home to bring to work or school or purchased at grab-to-go cafes or restaurants.
+These creative bento boxes have become a popular way for people to prepare healthy portion-controlled meals here in North America.

 It can be hard to know how many carbs are in a typical sushi roll (6 pieces).
-You have rice, knori (or seaweed), vinegar, and the fish or vegetables in the middle.
-The rice used to make sushi is short grain, “sticky,” and contains more carbs than regular rice.
-The vinegar is carb-free, but the knori has about 5-10g of carbs per roll.
-The table below will give you an idea of the total carbs in a basic sushi roll.
-Note that sushi with tempura will be higher in carbs than vegetable rolls like avocado and cucumber.
+You have rice, nori (or seaweed), vinegar, and the fish or vegetables in the middle.
+The rice used to make sushi is short grain, “sticky,” and usually contains more net carbs than regular rice.
+The nori seaweed is also quite low in carb; one big square sheet of seaweed provides only 5 kcal with a net carb of 0.
+The net carb of an average sushi roll ranges from 20 to 30 grams – equivalent to about 2 carb choices if you are carb-counting.
+However, due tot the deep-fried batter, sushi rolls with tempura are often higher in carb, about 60 g.
+Sushi with extra mayo or sauces are also higher in carb.

 • Calories – 140